-Sigal Hadad, the Amirim coordinator at Hashalom school, leads a group of 4th graders in weekly meetings about entrepreneurship.
+Sigal Hadad, the Amirim coordinator at Hashalom school, leads a group of fourth graders at weekly meetings on entrepreneurship..

-During Global Entrepreneurship Week the students were shown a slide show about Global Entrepreneurship Week and received an explanation about their part in the week.
+During GEW the students watched a slide show about this week and heard an explanation about their part in it.

-In addition, a guest entrepreneur visited the school- Eyal Amiel.
+In addition, Eyal Amiel, a guest entrepreneur visited the school.

-Eyal told the students his personal story, which led him and his girlfriend to move to Manhattan in New York, found a business for American rickshaws that attach to mountain bikes and offer ride services around Manhattan.
-This leads to a great opportunity in the bicycles field, and provide him with a wonderful journey of experience and adventure.
+Eyal told the students his personal story, which led him and his girlfriend to move to Manhattan in New York, establish a business of American rickshaws connected to mountain bikes and offer ride services around Manhattan.
+This led him to a great opportunity in the bicycles field, and provide him with a wonderful journey of experience and adventure.
 However the project did not become a reality, and so he experienced failure.

 In his lecture, Eyal gave the students insights and inspiring beliefs about success and failure.

 For example: The fact that failure is part of success, just as success stems from the ability to keep going on and on, despite failures along the way, until one day you experience success.
 Just like a toddler taking his first steps, who stumbles and falls until he succeeds.

 Today Eyal works in a pet store in Holon, where he helped the owner to expand the business, thanks to his academic studies and experience as an entrepreneur.